An Egyptian scientist recounts his journey with NASA in the “Search for the Origin of the Universe”

 Suleiman told Al Arabiya.net his journey “from a simple person with ambition and many dreams” since his childhood in a well-off Egyptian family from the city of Bahtim in Shubra Al-Khaimah, to obtaining a bachelor’s degree from the Faculty of Engineering in Shubra and then obtaining a master’s degree from Ain Shams University To reach the highest ranks in the world.

 Suleiman said: “I went through many stages of failure and attempts.
 I was accepted in 2015 at Caltech University, which is considered the first university in the world in terms of science, and I completed my doctoral research with it.
-I published a lot of research in scientific journals, and the last research project I did was about a telescope to monitor The first moments in cosmology and the beginning of time in Antarctica.
+I published a lot of research in scientific journals, and the last research project I did was regarding a telescope to monitor The first moments in cosmology and the beginning of time in Antarctica.

 Choosing an Antarctic Site

-Solomon continued: “The South Pole is the most suitable place to monitor the first light that originated in the universe, about 14 billion years ago, with great accuracy compared to any other site on Earth.
+Solomon continued: “The South Pole is the most suitable place to monitor the first light that originated in the universe, regarding 14 billion years ago, with great accuracy compared to any other site on Earth.
 The Antarctic is the right place for its extreme cold, dryness and the layers of the atmosphere that allow this Light passes more quickly at certain frequencies of time.

 NASA telescope in Antarctica (archive)